CH-Huggins/Every-Class/README.md

 buttons.
 Functionality for the buttons has not been completed but the buttons at least exist now.

+Tuesday, September 13th 2022:
+Gradually finished the log in and sign up html pages as well as css on both of them.
+Added back buttons to both pages that bring the computer to "history(-1)" in case refreshes were done to avoid the back just keeping them on the same page.

 # base-code (Read for install instructions)
 The foundation needed for a website to avoid repetition.